husinul/husinul.github.io/_posts/2020-06-10-How I completely take over a Food Delivery Platform.md

 ![image1](/assets/img/others-order.png)

- User order details are exposed and most importantly a critical business flow is exposed ie details of food delivery platform's **commission** per each order.
+ User order details (including the **location**) are exposed and most importantly a critical business flow is exposed ie details of food delivery platform's **commission** per each order.